Qoraiche/laravel-mail-editor/readme.md

 ## Documentation

-Documentation for Maileclipse can be found on the [https://maileclipse.io/](official website).
+Documentation for Maileclipse can be found on the [Official website](https://maileclipse.io).

 ## Change log